ameena02/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-prints numbers from 0-9 followed by a new line a function that draws a straight line in the  erminal a function that draws a diagonal line on the terminal
+prints numbers from 0-9 followed by a new line a function that draws a straight line in the  erminal a function that draws a diagonal line on the terminal a function that prints square followed by a new line